OctopusDeploy/docs/docs/getting-started.md

 Octopus Deploy is designed to work with teams following agile software development methodologies, that is, continuously deploying software to environments, getting feedback, making changes, and redeploying.

 The deployment process that Octopus executes is like a recipe for deploying your software.
 You define the recipe by adding steps and variables to a project.
-Octopus Deploy provides a range of steps that can be included in your deployment processes, you can steps from the community step library, and even define your own steps.
+Octopus Deploy provides a range of steps that can be included in your deployment processes, you can add steps from the community step library, and even define your own steps.
 Each step contains a specific action (or set of actions) that is executed as part of the deployment process each time your software is deployed.
 After the initial setup, your deployment process shouldn't change between deployments even though the software being deployed will change as part of the development process.

 Learn more about [deploying applications](/docs/deploying-applications/index.md).

 ### Variables

-As you deploy your applications, you'll need to change their configuration files based on the scope of the deployment.
+As you deploy your applications between different environments, you'll need to change their configuration files based on the scope of the deployment.
 Octopus has advance support for managing and scoping variables.

 Learn more about [variables](/docs/deployment-process/variables/index.md).